Tag: pork

 Chinese, main course, pork

-• Heat up the vegetable oil in a large sauté pan or wok over medium high heat.
-Add in the pork pieces, making sure to not overcrowd the pan.
-Cook for 3 minutes a side.
+• Heat up cooking oil in a wok or a large sauté pan over high heat.
+Add the pork.
+Cook for 30 seconds a side.
+Remove from the pan.

 Chinese, main course, pork